 Asserting Our Muslim Identity

 Islam has taken center stage in the public eye for unfortunate reasons, and with much of the Muslim world still reeling from colonialism, and now mired in war and political strife, our Muslim communities in western nations such as the US and Europe are more important than ever.

 The negativity surrounding Islam and Muslims in the public consciousness is essentially the result of fear and misinformation.
-To counteract this negativity, the Muslims – especially those of us in western nations -must take the reigns and forge ahead with determination.
+To counteract this negativity, the Muslims must take the reigns and forge ahead with determination.

 We have to embrace our identity – both Muslim and American, or Muslim and British etc. and begin to take deliberate action with confidence in who we are and that we belong right where we are, wherever that may be.

 What will your Church-going Christian neighbor find when she decides to stop by the local mosque?
 Will the young man who decided to say his shahadah, feel totally out of place in the congregation?

 Will there be any support for either of them afterward; or will they feel comfortable enough to want to return?
 When our non-Muslim neighbors visit our business establishments, will they have their negative stereotypes erased, or reinforced?